 Mutulu Shakur, planner of 1981 Brink’s robbery and Tupac Shakur’s stepfather, paroled from prison for health reasons

-A radical group leader who planned the 1981 Brink’s robbery that left two Nyack police officers and an armored car guard dead has been released from prison after 37 years, according to a report.
+NEW YORK — A radical group leader who planned the 1981 Brink’s robbery that left two Nyack, New York, police officers and an armored car guard dead has been released from prison after 37 years, according to a report.

 Mutulu Shakur, 72, was released for medical reasons, the Journal News in Westchester County reported Sunday.
 Bureau of Prisons records confirmed the release.